George Demeter

-George Demeter (/dɪˈmiːtər/; 1896–1983) was the author of Demeter's Manual of Parliamentary Law and Procedure.
+George Demeter (/dɪˈmiːtər/; 1896–1983) was a Greek American politician, professor of law, and parliamentarian.
+He was the author of Demeter's Manual of Parliamentary Law and Procedure.
 The second Wednesday in April has been designated as George Demeter Day in Massachusetts.

 Political involvement

 Demeter served in the Massachusetts House of Representatives for two terms in 1932 and 1934 representing the Back Bay district.
 Demeter was the first Greek-American to serve in the Massachusetts House of Representatives, building on the unsuccessful bid of Greek-American Nicholas G. Veniopoulos Nestor in 1922, who had gained the Republican nomination.

 Greek–American involvement

 Demeter became involved with the national Greek-American service organization AHEPA soon after it was founded on July 26, 1922.
 He was President of the Boston Lodge in 1923.
 After Supreme President H. N. Wells was voted out of office in March 1924, he assumed the role of Supreme President of AHEPA for three months.

 While serving as Supreme President he contributed an editorial to the 1924 convention edition of "The Ahepa" entitled "Why Greek Organizations Fail!"
 Sometime during this period between 1920 and 1940, Demeter was president of the Annunciation Greek Orthodox Cathedral of New England.
 At the 27th Supreme Convention in 1949, AHEPA adopted Demeter's Manual of Parliamentary Law and Procedure for its own use.
 Demeter continued to be active in AHEPA as a Past Supreme President.
-He participated through at least the 47th Supreme Convention in 1969.
+He participated in at least the 47th Supreme Convention in 1969.

 Demeter was involved in the decision to include the Greek traditions of a laurel wreath and bronze medal in the Boston Marathon.
 He crowned the winner of each race and gave them a medal from Greece for each marathon from 1931 to 1947.